byte-forger/byte-forger/README.md

 I approach analysis with a product mindset: every chart or model exists to answer a real question for a real decision-maker, not to sit in a notebook.

-**🎯 Open To:** Data Analyst / Junior Data Scientist roles · Freelance analytics projects · Open-source data tooling contributions
+**🎯 Open To:** Data Analyst / Junior Data Scientist roles · Freelance analytics projects · <!--Open-source data tooling contributions-->

 ---